panoply/syncify/docs/src/views/docs/introduction/quickstart.md

 # Initialize

 After installing Syncify, use the `sy init` command to initialize a new project.
 This command analyzes the current directory and guides you through an interactive setup prompt.
-It's typically used to set up Syncify in existing projects or when migrating from the Shopify CLI.
-For starting a new project from scratch, use the `sy create` command, detailed below.
+It's the fastest way to get started using Syncify.

 :::: grid row mt-5
 ::: grid col-12 col-md-6 fs-sm pr-5